hadley/adv-r/OO-essentials.md

 ### Recognising objects, generic functions and methods

 Most objects you encounter in R are likely to be S3 objects.
-Unfortunately, you can only confirm that by process of elimination: S3 objects have a class attribute (`attr(x, "class")`) but are not S4 objects (`!isS4(x)`).
+You can confirm that by checking that it's an object (`is.object(x)`) but it's not S4 (`!isS4(x)`).
 This check is automated by `pryr::otype()`, which provides an easy way to determine the OO system of an object:

 ```R
 library(pryr)